Leaflet: Your feedback matters

 Using your experience to help us improve care and support

 If you would like to be involved in shaping our services, we are always looking for new members to join our People Bank.
-The People Bank is a database of volunteers who have an interest in our services.
+The People Bank is a database of volunteers who have an interest in improving our services.
 Membership is voluntary and there are many ways you can be involved.

-Visit: the People Bank
+Visit: Join the People Bank

-Email: Adult Social Care Consultation team
+Email Adult Social Care Consultation team

 Phone: 01273 481 565